AHouy/KVRX-Livestream/README.md

 ##TODO
 ###Short-term

+* Change background.js to use audioCreate() and audioDestroy() functions
+* Change album styling
+* Add Facebook/Twitter/etc sharing
 * Live update buttons to reflect whether or not stream is playing
-* Remove blue color from album hyperlinks
-* Use switch in background.js
-* Add Facebook/Twitter/etc sharing

 ###Long-term